 Improvements in Vue 3 also embrace the following:

-Virtual DOM rewrite.
+• Virtual DOM rewrite.
 Portals are now called Teleports.
-These features help render the components within the Virtual DOM tree to different places.
+These features help render the components within the Virtual DOM tree in different places.
 Teleport is helpful when you work with elements sensitive to placement in the Virtual DOM tree.
 They include popups, notifications, and modals.

 Vue vs React: detailed comparison